top of page

 • 4 min read

-The thought behind this particular piece of apparel came from my conversation with a gentleman who was asking me the significance of the names and dates that I have on the Conscious Apparel Logo.
-For context I think I should make you aware that this was an older white gentleman about 65 or 70 who has been led to believe like so many others that Tulsa, Oklahoma "Black Wall Street" was just one stain on American history.
-Imagine his reaction when I began educating him on the fact that there have been countless Black Communities and Towns that have been destroyed after the abolishment of Slavery.
-So many in fact that the names and dates that I have on the Logo are just a fraction of the number, which led me to let him know that there was more than one Tulsa.
-And the beauty of it all, I even showed him how easy it was to just type the name and date in his search bar on his phone and access the information.
-Apparel Activism, Reach One / Teach One
+The thought behind this particular piece of apparel came from a conversation I had with an older white gentleman.
+He asked me about the significance of the names and dates on the Conscious Apparel Logo.
+I should mention he was around 65 or 70 and had been led to believe, like many others, that Tulsa, Oklahoma's "Black Wall Street" was just one stain on American history.
+Imagine his surprise when I educated him about the countless Black communities and towns that were destroyed after the abolishment of slavery.
+There are so many that the names and dates on my logo are just a fraction of the total.
+I let him know that there was more than one Tulsa.
+The beauty of it?
+I showed him how easy it was to type a name and date into his search bar and access the information.
+Apparel Activism, Reach One / Teach One.

 When people talk about racial violence in America, the 1921 Tulsa Massacre often stands out — and for good reason.
-It remains one of the most devastating acts of white supremacist terrorism in U.S. history, destroying more than 35 blocks of the prosperous Greenwood District, known as Black Wall Street, and leaving as many as 300 Black residents dead.
+It remains one of the most devastating acts of white supremacist terrorism in U.S. history.
+It destroyed over 35 blocks of the prosperous Greenwood District, known as Black Wall Street, and left as many as 300 Black residents dead.

 At Conscious Apparel, we believe remembering these stories isn’t optional — it’s essential.
-Especially now that we see the removal of many historical black events and achievements from public institutions across the nation.
-It is up to us to educate ourselves and not to rely on what is presented to us.
-That’s why we created our new “More Than One” Jersey, a piece designed not just for style, but for truth-telling.
-I decided to use the Jersey style for this piece instead of a traditional Tee because I really wanted this piece to stand out and be multi-functional ready to wear to just about any occasion.
-I have now started to make it a part of each Conscious Apparel piece that I create to include a Blog Post with a little bit of background on what inspired the creation and the history behind it.
-Although we do like making a Statement A Statement, Without Saying A Word.
-I thought I would arm you with the Knowledge that comes with wearing a piece from Conscious Apparel, so when someone asks' you about the particular piece you are wearing you can pass the Knowledge along.
+Especially now, as we see the removal of many historical Black events and achievements from public institutions across the nation.
+It’s up to us to educate ourselves and not rely solely on what’s presented to us.
+That’s why we created our new “More Than One” Jersey.
+This piece is designed not just for style but for truth-telling.
+I chose the jersey style over a traditional tee because I wanted it to stand out and be versatile enough for any occasion.

 Tulsa Was One Chapter in a Much Larger Story